 This is the third report documenting production of the fourth issue of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics.
 Titled Beer, Chocolate and Comics this chapter has a European focus.

-Linocut, type, roller, calligraphy brush and ink dish after a card and comic print session.
-(Photo-© 2014 Michael Hill).
+Linocut, type, roller, calligraphy brush and ink dish following a postcard and comic print session.
+(Photo-© 2014 Dr. Michael Hill).

 More visual developments and an update on progress will be posted on this blog around the end of the month as I near completion of the comic.
 In the meantime, for a continuing visual diary record and time-line overview of this project that covers all four issues, you can read the BLOTTING PAPER production reports on the following posts: